starkatt/Cocksmithing/cocksmithing.md

 ### Other Stuff
-Nitrile or vinyl gloves should be worn whenever epoxies or silicones are being mixed or applied -- i.e, in almost every step of this process.
+Protective gloves should be worn whenever epoxies or silicones are being mixed or applied -- i.e, in almost every step of this process.
 Expect to go through a lot of them.
-Latex gloves should not be used, as they may cause cure inhibition in silicone.
+Vinyl is *slightly* preferable to nitrile, as some nitriles may inhibit cure of silicone they're left in direct contact with.
+In practice, either is generally fine.
+Latex gloves can cause serious cure inhibition even by proximity, and should never be used.

 Several small single-use chip brushes are required for applying the `XTC-3D` smoothing epoxy and the `Rebound 25` mold silicone.